spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 9

-Now that the cluster is up and running let’s configure some Spot instances via the Elastigroup integration.
+Now that the cluster is up and running let's configure some Spot instances via the Elastigroup integration.

 1. Log into the Spot console at http://console.spotinst.com (free trial at http://spotinst.com/signup).
 2. Click on the “Create” button to create a new Elastigroup.